 Tekniker has developed a device that monitors the main vital signs with technology based on bioelectronics.

-With this aim, Tekniker is taking part in the IBERUS Cervera Network of Excellence Project, funded by the Ministry of Science and Innovation through the Centre for Industrial Technological Development (CDTI).
+In order to achieve this goal, the Tekniker technology centre is currently involved in the IBERUS Red de Excelencia Cervera, a project funded by the Ministry of Science and Innovation via the Centre for Technological-Industrial Development (CDTI).

-The aim of this project is to implement a cooperation strategy in a research, development and innovation network to encourage effective management of Smart Health Data (intelligent data in the field of health) for the diagnosis, prognosis, treatment and assistance of pathologies and alterations of the neuromusculoskeletal system.
+The ultimate aim of this project is to set up a cooperation strategy in the research, development and innovation network to manage Smart Health Data (smart data in the health area) efficiently for the diagnosis, prognosis and treatment of pathologies and alterations involving the neuromusculoskeletal system.

-The Iberus initiative (CER-20211003) is structured around four technological research centres with a high degree of specialisation and excellence in the health sector.
-These centres are the Institute of Biomechanics of Valencia (IBV), the Information and Communication Technology Centre Foundation (CTIC), the Technological Institute of Castilla y León (ITCL) and Tekniker.
+The Iberus initiative (CER-20211003) involves four technological research centres characterised by a high degree of specialisation and excellence in the healthcare sector.
+These centres are: Instituto de Biomecánica de Valencia (IBV), Fundación Centro Tecnológico de la Información y la Comunicación (CTIC), Instituto Tecnológico de Castilla y León (ITCL) and Tekniker.